zwave-js/node-zwave-js/docs/config-files/partial-parameters.md

 1. Each bitmask must fit into the configured `valueSize` of the parameter.
 1. The `minValue`, `maxValue` and `defaultValue` as well as options values are relative to the lowest bit the bit mask.
 If the bit mask is `0xC` (binary `1100`), these properties must be in the range 0...3 (2 bits).
 Any required bit shifts are automatically done.

-## Partial config parameters explained

-Some devices use a single parameter number to configure several, sometimes unrelated, options.
-For convenience, `node-zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.
-This is a new concept for many and can be confusing at first, so this section is intended to provide some help.
+Partial parameters are a new concept for many and can be confusing at first, so this section is intended to provide some help.
 Let's take an advanced parameter from the Zooz ZEN21 as an example.
 Parameter #7 has the following values:

 | Value | Meaning                                                                           |
 | ----- | --------------------------------------------------------------------------------- |